RaphaelEjike/Network-monitoring-Lab/README.md

 ## Objective

-The Network monitoring Lab is aimed to establish a controlled environment for simulating and detecting network ativities.
+The Network monitoring Lab is aimed to establish a controlled environment for simulating and detecting network activities.
 The primary focus was generating test telemetry to mimic real-world attack scenarios.
 This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.

 ## Tools Used